The Block-wise Circumcentered-Reflection Method: Numerical illustrations

 As expected by the results of Section \ref{sec:onestepCRM-hyperplane}, the full block Bw-CRM converges in one iteration for the hyperplane intersection problems above.
 Note that we have to be careful when looking at the CPU time as it depends on the inner linear system solver for finding circumcenters.
 What we can say, though, is that the number of iterations tends to slightly increase as the number of blocks increase.
 It would be interesting to investigate whether there exists a sort of optimal block size, with respect to particular instances.

-In contrast to the feasible set of the problems regarding Tables \ref{tab:fidap005-12x27} and \ref{tab:fidap005-24x27}, the feasible set of the problem addressed in Table \ref{tab:fidap005-27x27} reduces to a singleton.
-This explains the huge amount of iterations, except for the full block Bw-CRM.
+In contrast to the feasible set of the problems regarding \Cref{tab:fidap005-12x27,tab:fidap005-24x27}, the feasible set of the problem addressed in \Cref{tab:fidap005-27x27} reduces to a singleton.
+Even though it is known that MAP suffers from zig-zag behavior, we got surprised with the huge amount of iterations that it took to converge in the case of \Cref{tab:fidap005-27x27}.
+We have established connections between Bw-CRM and MAP in \Cref{sec:bwCRM-MAP} and unfortunately it seems that, in the case, when MAP performs poorly this is inherited by Bw-CRM, except for the full block Bw-CRM.
+This is a motivation for future investigation on randomized order of subspaces or blocks for Bw-CRM, as randomized versions of MAP performs a lot better \cite{Strohmer:2008cm}.